Who is it for?

 - If you have worked in strategic marketing positions for more than three years, please take a look at our MBA programme, which will be more suitable.

 - The MSc in Marketing Strategy & Innovation is not a highly quantitative course as it is open to graduates from a variety of disciplines, but it still teaches some maths and statistics.
-If you are unsure of your quantitative skills, please use the recommendations in the Course director's welcome letter to catch up on the basics.

 Applicants selected by the Admissions Panel may be invited to an online interview.
 We will contact all selected applicants with full instructions after the Admissions Panel has made an initial assessment of your application.